 Long-time deputy to Gianluigi Buffon with the Azzurri, opportunities were scant for Toldo.
 An unused squad member at four major finals, he was given his chance when Buffon injured his hand before UEFA EURO 2000.
 Toldo was brilliant throughout, particularly in the semi-final victory against the Netherlands as he saved three penalties.
 Toldo enjoyed a memorable UEFA Champions League campaign with ACF Fiorentina in 1999/2000 and left for FC Internazionale Milano in 2001.
-He won five Scudettos and the 2010 UEFA Champions League in his ninth and final season with the Nerazzurri before retiring.
+He won five Scudettos and the 2010 UEFA Champions League in his ninth and final season with the Nerazzurri before hanging up his gloves.

 DF: Laurent Blanc (France)

 Blanc was voted into UEFA's team of the tournament in three successive EUROs, making the grade in 1992, 1996 and 2000, where he bowed out with victory in the final – an honour cruelly denied him through suspension at the 1998 FIFA World Cup.
 Nicknamed Le Président on account of his authority, elegance and leadership, Blanc started at Montpellier Hérault SC as a midfielder before representing FC Barcelona, FC Internazionale Milano and Manchester United FC, as a centre-half, winning myriad honours.
 He won the title as FC Girondins de Bordeaux coach and led France at UEFA EURO 2012 before taking over at Paris Saint-Germain.